dynamsoft-docs/capture-vision-docs-mobile/programming/flutter/api-reference/barcode-reader.md

 # DynamsoftBarcodeReader Class

+A barcode reader object accesses to a camera via DynamsoftCameraView object at native level, then perform continuous barcode scanning on the incoming frames.

 | Methods | Description |
 | ------- | ----------- |
 | [`initLicense`](#initlicense) | Initialize the license of Dynamsoft Capture Vision.